vyadh/donkeysql/README.md

 A tiny library that allows SQL queries to be performed through the Java 8 `Stream` interface with lambda expressions.

-Donkey SQL is not an ORM.
+Donkey SQL:
-It does not attempt to abstract away from SQL.
+* is not an ORM.
-It greatly simplifies use of plain JBDC.
+* embraces the power of SQL rather than abstracting away from it.
-It is less than 500 lines of code (not including tests).
+* greatly simplifies use of JBDC by providing a fluent interface.

 The core idea is to interface with a `ResultSet` through a `Stream` to allow efficient data extraction and transformation from the underlying `ResultSet`